-A quickly growing and sensible trend in lab automation devices is the consolidation of containers, polymers, buffers, and/or reagents into single closed loop packages.
+A quickly growing and sensible trend in lab automation devices is the consolidation of containers, polymers, buffers and/or reagents into single closed loop packages.
 This trend makes sense as it can significantly reduce lab overhead by decreasing the overall time required to prepare a sample run.
-This not only leads to faster test results, but reduces the amount of labor required per test since there is less setup time involved.
+This not only leads to faster test results, but reduces the amount of labour required per test since there is less setup time involved.

 One of the big implications is that it becomes much more of a requirement than ever before to make the self-contained package “smart” or connected.
-One reason is that the entire package itself now has an expiration date that is the lowest expiration parameter of its contents and is generally good for a specified number of tests.
+One reason is that the entire package itself now has an expiration date that is the lowest expiration parameter of its contents, and is generally good for a specified number of tests.